With streaming success and a debut hit, ‘American Idol’ finalist Gabby Barrett has become a country music anomaly

 She didn’t want to lose momentum, so she reached out to Underwood for advice.
 Underwood explained that if Barrett really wanted to attempt a country career, she had to get to Nashville and start writing original songs, no matter how grueling the schedule.
 So on her one day off a week from the “Idol” tour, Barrett started taking redeye flights to Music City.
 The hours paid off, as in those early days, she wrote “I Hope” and several other songs that ended up on her album.

-“‘Idol’ was such a huge highlight in my career.
+“ ‘Idol’ was such a huge highlight in my career.
 Even if it’s not the end all be all, it’s a big part of my journey,” Barrett said.
-“Two years later, people still message me, saying ‘I just watched your performance of [Miranda Lambert’s] ‘Little Red Wagon’ on ‘Idol’ and I love it’ … It’s really nice to see people stick with you.”
+“Two years later, people still message me, saying, ‘I just watched your performance of [Miranda Lambert’s] ‘Little Red Wagon’ on ‘Idol’ and I love it’ … It’s really nice to see people stick with you.”

 Barrett, a Pittsburgh native, was 17 when she auditioned for “Idol” — she was recruited by a producer who saw one of her performance videos online.
-Barrett has been singing since she was 11-years-old, and even though it has been frustrating to be sidelined in a pandemic during a breakout year, she’s trying to appreciate the time at home.
+Barrett has been singing since she was 11 years old, and even though it has been frustrating to be sidelined in a pandemic during a breakout year, she’s trying to appreciate the time at home.
 In May, she found out she was pregnant, about seven months after she married fellow “Idol” contestant Cade Foehner.

-In that sense, a forced timeout from the road was fortuitous timing.
+In that sense, a forced timeout from the road was fortuitous.
 “I’ve never had this long of a break from music in my life,” she said.
-“I used to have this mind-set, ‘Be productive, or else someone else is being productive and you’re not.’
+“I used to have this mind-set, ‘Be productive or else someone else is being productive and you’re not.’
 But there’s also a gift in taking a break, which is something I figured out this year — I’m very thankful I can sit back and soak in all the things that are happening.”

 Read more: